Karl255/UserCSS-Styles/README.md

 ## github-monday
 A UserCSS style to fix the calendar's first day of week on GitHub user profiles.
 This is achived by moving the squares into the positions where they should be.

+## your-code-font
+Enforce your favorite monospace (I hope) code font across the web.
+Uses the monospace font you set in your browser settings.

 ## e-Dnevnik Material Dark
 Material UI tamna tema za [e-Dnevnik](https://ocjene.skole.hr).